Yellow Line (Mumbai Metro): Cost

-On 2 March 2019, the Union Ministry of Finance stated that it signed a $926 million loan agreement with the ADB to fund construction of Metro 2 and 7.
+On 2 March 2019, the Union Ministry of Finance stated that it signed a $926 million loan agreement with the ADB to fund construction of Lines 2 and 7.
 This was the single largest infrastructure loan ever extended by the ADB.
 The funds will be used to procure 63 six-car trainsets and for signalling and safety systems on both corridors.